Doing Laundry with Kids

 Try reasoning (or mild threats) with older kids.
 Tell your daughter that if a said item doesn't make it to the basket on laundry day, it will be out of commission for an entire week.

-Or, you can get really tough and tell your son that he can only wear said item 'X' days a week.
-More, and it disappears.
-This is a good time to explain the importance of washing clothes to keep them looking (and smelling) fresh.
+This is an excellent time to explain the importance of washing clothes to keep them looking (and smelling) fresh.
 We are trying to teach good habits while doing laundry with kids.

 Whatever you choose, choose something.
 Continually fighting and begging a kid to hand his treasured article over so you can wash it isn't doing either of you any good.